stack-inc/electron/docs/api/scroll-view.md

 Returns Boolean - The scroller style used by the scroll view.

+#### `view.clipHeightTo(minHeight, maxHeight)` _Windows_ _Experimental_

+* `minHeight` Integer - The min height for the bounded scroll view.
+* `maxHeight` Integer - The max height for the bounded scroll view.

+Turns this scroll view into a bounded scroll view, with a fixed height.
+By default, a ScrollView will stretch to fill its outer container.

 #### `view.getMinHeight()` _Windows_ _Experimental_

 Returns `Integer` - The min height for the bounded scroll view.